-- Must be a member in good standing of the Churches of Christ (the International Church of Christ does not count). - Recipients are selected on the basis of financial need, merit, character, and church membership.
+- · Must be a member in good standing of the Churches of Christ (the International Church of Christ does not count). - · Recipients are selected on the basis of financial need, merit, character, and church membership.

 - Eligible students will be invited to apply mid-June. - First-time applicants must submit a personal statement of church involvement and a letter of recommendation from an elder, deacon, or minister.
-Current Associated Women for Pepperdine scholarship recipients are required to submit a personal statement describing how they have continued to contribute to their church community. - Application must be submitted to the Financial Aid Office; typically, there is a mid-July deadline.
+Current Associated Women for Pepperdine scholarship recipients are required to submit a personal statement describing how they have continued to contribute to their church community. - Application must be submitted to the Financial Aid Office.
+The application deadline is July 15.

-For additional information, contact GSEP Financial Aid Office Phone: (310) 568-5775 E-mail: gsep.financial.aid@pepperdine.edu
+For additional information, contact GSEP Financial Aid Office Phone: (310) 568-5775

+Email: gsep.financial.aid@pepperdine.edu